SpenceKonde/megaTinyCore/megaavr/extras/Ref_Timers.md

 Timer options which have resolution of 1us (internally, it is lower) may have repeats or skips if fewer than the optimal number of terms were used (as is the case with non optimized options) or where the clock speed is particularky hard to work with, like the 28 MHz one.

 ## Appendix III: Quiz answer!
-Yes, you made it through all the intervening 400ish lines of textm, just to be told...
+Yes, you made it through all the intervening 400ish lines of text, just to be told
 > *It's a trick question!*

 Yes, every single one of those, or something close enough for our team of expert(s) to deem them equivalent.
 These have all actually existed in some form or another, at one time or another - right here on Earth, the works of mankind.
 A *teenager* really did make a nuclear reactor at home (people had tracked radioactive dust all over the neighborhood by the time someone realized what was going on).
 Asbestos cloth was widely used to make flexible fireproof objects, including clothing.
 Wooden knickknacks are in fact made through a traditional artform in asian countries where the lacquer plant grows natively; the sap - rich in the same compounds as poison ivy (the same "active" ones, to be clear); they used it to make things like bowls and dishes, because it hardened into a durable plastic-like material long before plastics existed.
 Though it doesn't pose the persistent toxicity of some modern plastics, I wouldn't be the one to volunteer to make it...
 And indeed, some emperor's tomb, I believe in China, contained, or had contained at one point, a pond and possibly a fountain of mercury.
 And as most fans of danger already knew, around the turn of the century radioactive material (usually radium) was just one of the many poisons sold as medicine.
 They put it in all kinds of things, including water (which you were supposed to *drink*) soaps, and similar, so it's inconceivable that shampoo wasn't one of those.
 Obviously none of them any any benefit to speak of, and unlike older patent medicines, which were typically heroin, cocaine, and organochlorine drug